 Recipe Serves: 36 cookies

-- Start by preheating your oven to 350 and prepping a cookie sheet for nonstick.
+- Start by preheating your oven to 350 F and prepping preparing a nonstick cookie sheet.

 - Bake your cookies for 10-12 minutes or until they begin to brown.
 Then allow them to cool on a baking rack.

 68 calories; 1g protein; 5g carbohydrates; 5g fat; 3g saturated fat; 12mg cholesterol; 71mg sodium.

 Never Miss a Beat!

 Sign Up to Receive Our Recipe for Sugar-Free Chocolate Chip Cookies!